pytroll/pytroll/web/source/quickstart_seviri.rst

     'HRV: (0.500,0.700,0.900)μm, resolution 1000.13434887m, not loaded'

+.. note:: In earlier versions of mpop_ you would create the scene object by
+          specifying *"meteosat"* as the first argument and *"09"* as the second in :meth:`GeostationaryFactory.create_scene`.
+However,
+          now we have standardised the naming of satellites to follow the WMO naming conventions and thus skipping the second argument.

-In this example, we create an mpop_ scene object (:attr:`global_data`) for the seviri instrument onboard meteosat 9, specifying the time of the scene of interest.
+In this example, we create an mpop_ scene object (:attr:`global_data`) for the seviri instrument onboard Meteosat-9, specifying the time of the scene of interest.
 The time is defined as a datetime object.

 The :meth:`get_area_def` function reads an area definition from the configuration file *area.def* in the PPP_CONFIG_DIR.
 The area definition is read into the variable :attr:`europe` which then gives access information about the area like projection and extent.

 The next step is loading the data.
 This is done using mipp_, which takes care of reading the HRIT data, and slicing the data so that we read just what is